 $ sudo mv /etc/mysql /etc/mysql_bk

-Or else, you can delete it by typing the below command in your terminal:
+Or else, if you don’t want to hold onto your past data, you can delete it by typing the below command in your terminal:

 $ sudo rm -r /etc/mysql /var/lib/mysql

-The last step is to clean all the packages that are installed while installing MYSQL in our system because this file is no longer needed:
+The last step is to run one final command, which will clean and remove all the necessary packages that were installed while installing MySQL in our system but are now no longer required:

 Installation of MYSQL Package